Coalfire-CF/Coalfire-AWS-RAMPpak/aws/terraform/us-gov-west-1/management-account/day0/README.md

 ```

 ## Deployment Steps
-- Change the working directory to the `management-account` directory
+1. Change the working directory the `management-account/day0` folder
-- If you are running this directory for the first time, comment out the S3 backend in `tstate.tf`
+2. If you are running this directory for the first time, comment out the S3 backend in `tstate.tf`
    - From in front of `backend "s3"` to the bracket associated with the end of the code block
-- Run `terraform init`
+3. Run `terraform init` to download modules and create initial local state file.

+4. Populate `vars.tfvars`

-- Run `terraform plan -var-file vars.tfvars` to review the resources being created
+5. Run `terraform plan -var-file vars.tfvars` to ensure no errors and validate plan is deploying expected resources.

-- If everything looks correct in the plan output, run `terraform apply -var-file vars.tfvars`
+6. Run `terraform apply -var-file vars.tfvars` to deploy infrastructure.

 ``` hcl
 data "terraform_remote_state" "day0" {